scalalandio/chimney/docs/docs/troubleshooting.md

     forward reference extends over definition of value t
     ```

-In newer, it can result in would result in errors like:
+In newer, it can result in in errors like:

 !!! example